ppant/ppant.github.io/_posts/2026-05-24-ooty_ultra_60k_2026_experience.md

 ## 🌆 Evening After the Race

 The evening after the race was all about unwinding and spending time together.
-One of the highlights was meeting my school friends Dhiresh and Kamlesh, both from our native place Berinag in Kumaon, Uttarakhand.

-Dhiresh had travelled all the way from Delhi and had been planning to run the 30K for many years.
-Both of them have also been strong supporters of our Nag Devta community run, which made this experience even more special.

-Along with our Bangalore running group, we had a wonderful time — relaxed, happy, and just enjoying the moment after the effort of the day.
+Along with our Bangalore running group, we had a wonderful time — relaxed, happy, and simply enjoying the moment after the effort of the day.

+It was also special to spend time with old school friends from our home town, Berinag, Uttarakhand, who have been strong supporters of our community initiative, the [Nag Devta Parikrama Run](/2025/09/10/nag_devta_parikrama_run/).

+There was plenty of conversation, laughter, race analysis, recovery discussions, and of course plans for future runs.
-It turned into one of those evenings where the run fades into the background, and what remains is the time spent together.
+It turned into one of those evenings where the run slowly fades into the background, and what remains is the time spent together.

 ---